python-event-sourcery/python-event-sourcery/docs/concepts/basics.md

 ### How Event Sourcery helps with that?

-Event Sourcery provides implementation of Event Store and so-called Outbox.
+Event Sourcery provides implementation of [EventStore] and so-called [Outbox].

-The former is a class to provide persistence of events while the Outbox makes sure they will be published eventually, even if there's something with the broker.
+The former is a class to provide persistence of events while the [Outbox] makes sure they will be published eventually, even if there's something with the broker.

-First thing is to ask Event Store to not only save the event, but also to put it in the Outbox.
+First thing is to ask [EventStore] to not only save the event, but also to put it in the [Outbox].
 You can do it using `publish` method instead of `append`.
 ```python
 an_event = SomeEvent(first_name="John")